5 Effective Ways To Plan Quarterly Goals

 - Once you have you completed step 1 of figuring out what you want your goals to be for the quarter, begin writing underneath each goal on what the daily/weekly actions will look like in order to get to your end result.

 - After you write down the tasks and action that will need to be taken, start planning and outlining your days and weeks!
-(So I suggest having a physical or digital planner or journal to track these daily/ weekly routines and habits) I also have a free habit tracker worksheet you can download at the end of this post!
+(So I suggest having a physical planner, digital planner or journal to track these daily/ weekly routines and habits) I also have a free habit tracker worksheet you can download at the end of this post!

 Tip!
 Don’t forget when you’re in the middle of executing these goals to never forget your “why” Life can get in the way and things get hard at times.
 We are all humans so whenever you feel down about accomplishing your goals or doubt yourself always remember why you started this and what the exciting reward will be after you achieve your goals!
 Go back to when you wrote down your goals in the first place